ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 Now that your project is created, you must configure **Beagle** settings.
 To do this, follow the steps below:

 {{% alert color="warning" %}}
-  `Beagle` does not provide a **Network**, **Cache** and **Logger** configuration on its default componentes and those must be configured for Beagle to work as expected.
-You can create you own defaults configurations following the examples below:
+  `Beagle` does not provide a **Network**, **Cache** or **Logger** configuration on its default components, so those must be configured for Beagle to work as expected.
+You can create your own defaults configurations following the examples below:

 [**👉 Go to Network Client:**](/docs/resources/customization/beagle-for-android/network-client/)